sabrinaspage/N-Common-Word-Sequences/README.md

 ## Docker

-We have dockerized this project so that all of our dependencies are written in code.
+We have dockerized this project so that all of our dependencies are written in code and can be maintained across different environments.

 Build the Docker image with: `docker build -t new-relic-practice`